Orangetown, New York: History

 Orangetown was first settled around 1680.
-The first settlers were Dutch men who purchased a tract of land from the Tappan Indians in 1686; their patent of the same year called the place Orange, but it was also known as Orangetown and Tappan (after the first village).
+The first settlers were Dutch men who purchased a tract of land from the Tappan people in 1686; their patent of the same year called the place Orange, but it was also known as Orangetown and Tappan (after the first village).
 When the state's first twelve counties were established in 1683, the territory that would become Orangetown lay within Orange County.
 It became part of Rockland County when that county was created in 1798.

 Historical material from the Gazetteer of New York, 1860 & 1861: